Poet. Photographer.

 Current Projects

 Is the future fixed when the present feels impossible?
-'A Body Is Not an Omen' mixes moments of defeat and hope from a devastating loss of self after a chronic illness diagnosis and looks to chronicle the ways in which this loss impacts external connections, personal narratives and the circulatory thoughts that seem to rise like ghosts in the dark.
-Based loosely on the major arcana cards of tarot, 'A BODY IS NOT AN OMEN’ attempts to make sense of the spiritual when the physical is no longer known.
+The Augury mixes moments of defeat and hope from a devastating loss of self after a chronic illness diagnosis and looks to chronicle the ways in which this loss impacts external connections, personal narratives and the circulatory thoughts that seem to rise like ghosts in the dark.
+Based loosely on the major arcana cards of tarot, The Augury attempts to make sense of the spiritual when the physical is no longer known.

 Artist Statement